 If a party requested discovery from you and you later acquire evidence or information responsive to that request, you are required to supplement your discovery response.
 For example, Party A requests that Party B supply Party A with any and all appraisals in Party B's possession related to the subject property.
 Party B responds that it does not have any appraisals in its possession at this time.
 Two months later, however, Party B obtains an appraisal for the subject property.
 Party B is required to supplement its prior response and inform Party A of the appraisal and, possibly, provide a copy.

-The entire hearing will be digitally recorded to provide an accurate record.
-You may, at your own expense, provide your own court reporter.
+PAAB hearings are digitally recorded to provide an accurate record.
+You may, at your own expense, provide a court reporter.

-For appeals filed during or after 2018: You can add new grounds to your appeal, in addition to those raised before the board of review.
+You can add new grounds to your appeal, in addition to those raised before the board of review.
 When filing your appeal, please indicate all grounds on which you want your appeal to be considered.
 You may amend the appeal once as a matter of course within 20 days after it is filed to add or modify the grounds for appeal.
-R. 701–126.2(3).

 Yes.
 You may appeal the decision of the local Board of Review directly to District Court and forego the PAAB appeal process.
 The District Court review will be de novo.

 If the property appealed is assessed at $3 million or more, the parties must file a hearing scheduling and discovery plan (Plan) within 60 days of filing the Notice of Appeal.
 In other cases, PAAB may specifically order the parties to complete a Plan.
 Failure to complete the Plan may ultimately result in dismissal of the appeal.

 You are not required to have a lawyer.
 You may have a lawyer, you may represent yourself, or you may authorize someone else to represent you.